 On average, ketamine improves depression in about 70% of patients.
 This is a far better chance than trying another oral antidepressant, but not 100%.
 At Initia Nova, we combine the infusions with traditional medications if warranted, individual counseling and other therapies to provide the highest possible response rates.

 For mood disorder patients, some will begin to feel better within the first week.
 Thoughts of hopelessness and suicidal ideations often begin to lift and dissipate.
 Most patients begin to notice improvement after the second week.
 It is important to note that although the results of ketamine can be sudden and dramatic, more commonly they are gradual and subtle.
 Function often improves before mood does.
 This is significant though in that your improved functioning allows you to more fully participate in your treatment plan with counseling, exercise, improved diet and sleep.

 We start with an initial series of 8 infusions, initially twice a week.
 Most patients start to see improvements after the 3rd or 4th infusion.
 If you respond well we start to taper off the infusions with longer intervals in between.
 This time frame is often varied depending on individual responses.
 Everyone responds differently as to how long the results will last, varying from a few weeks to a few month or longer.
 At Initia Nova, we also employ traditional medications, counseling and other techniques in an attempt to prolong this response.

 No. Dr. Sullivan will do a comprehensive evaluation to determine if our service are right for you.
 He may however require you to have additional consultation with other medical of psychiatrist specialists to coordinate care.
-We will be happy to consult with your physician or therapist if you’d like.
+We will be happy to consult with your physician or therapist as well.